-In FY2021, the Group registered sales volumes from processed products of 1,171,795 tonnes, up 8.7% from 1,078,105 tonnes in FY2020.
-Sold to both domestic and international markets, our processed products include biodiesel, refined, bleached, deodorised ("RBD") palm oil, palm fatty acid distillate, RBD palm olein, RBD stearin, crude glycerine, palm kernel oil and palm kernel expeller.
+The Group sold a total of 1,058,830 tonnes of processed products in FY2022, a decrease of 9.6% from the 1,171,795 tonnes in the preceding year.
+Our processed products are sold to both domestic and international markets and include biodiesel, refined, bleached, deodorised ("RBD") palm oil, palm fatty acid distillate, RBD palm olein, RBD stearin, crude glycerine, palm kernel oil and palm kernel expeller.